Traditional Greek Pastitsio

 4. Assemble the Pastitsio

-4. Spread all of the meat sauce evenly over the pasta.
+3. Spoon all the meat sauce evenly over the pasta.

 5. Bake and Serve